kofu145/awohtracer/README.md

 # awohtracer
 A raytracing/pathtracing rendering library built from scratch with C++.
 This project is my university capstone project - resources and the like will be detailed (WIP) within the project.
+Demo-Tracer is the main test application learned off of that was mostly formed off of Peter Shirley's Raytracing in One Weekend series.

 ## Usage (WIP)